 It is not enough to point to some hardship and say no more could be done.
 A respondent must prove undue hardship by giving evidence about the effect that the accommodation would have on the respondent.

-For example, if a respondent relies on excessive cost, it must prove both the costs of the requested accommodation, and how this cost would result in undue hardship to it given its financial situation.
+For example, if a respondent relies on excessive cost, it must prove both the costs of accommodation, and how this cost would result in undue hardship to it given its financial situation.
 It is not enough to rely on the high cost of accommodation without showing the respondent cannot reasonably afford it.

 Factors an employer may rely on to establish undue hardship include:

 - Morale of other employees